OctoMind-dev/automagically-azure-devops-task-execute/README.md

 - 2023-07-23: Added requirement for setting `testTargetId` to enable v2 API
 - 2024-10-18: Added blocking parameter to allow blocking your pipeline until all tests have passed.
+- 2024-10-30: Added environment name parameter to allow running your tests against a specified environment, uses the default environment if not specified.

 ## Publishing notes